Spreadsheet-Institute/Spreadsheet-Institute/README.md

 In short: the greater your formulas' complexity, the greater will be the benefits gained by leveraging custom functions.

 > [!NOTE]
-> Spreadsheet Institute offers free formula audits, both to prove our efficiency gains as well as to gather new, helpful functions for Spreadsheet Lisp.
+> Spreadsheet Institute offers free formula audits, both to prove our claims as well as to gather new, helpful functions for Spreadsheet Lisp.
 Contact: dev@spreadsheet.institute